theupdateframework/taps/candidate-snapshot-merkle-tap.md

 If a client sees the `merkle_root` field in timestamp metadata, they will use the snapshot Merkle metadata to check version information.
-If this field is present, the client will download the snapshot Merkle metadata file only for the target the client is attempting to update.
+If this field is present, the client will download the snapshot Merkle metadata file only for the targets metadata the client is attempting to update.
 The client will verify the snapshot Merkle metadata file by reconstructing the Merkle tree and comparing the computed root hash to the hash provided in timestamp metadata.
 If the hashes do not match, the snapshot Merkle metadata is invalid.
 Otherwise, the